aviloria/ScreenCaptureServer/README.md

   * D3D11               Use DirectX11 method to capture the desktop image.
                         Only for Windows 8 and higher.
 On Windows 7, it's available only with Aero themes.
-  * RDP                 Use Remote Desktop Mirror Driver method to capture the desktop image (Windows 7 only)
+  * RDP                 Use Remote Desktop Mirror Driver method to capture the desktop image (Windows 7 only) And DEVICE_NAME must be one valid value returned by the HealthCheck method
 ```
 All these parameters are optional<br/>
 Provided <i>nWidth</i> and <i>nHeight</i> values can be modified in forder to keep aspect ratio, fitting to the best values.